togetherassessments/assessment-site/src/content/assessments/text-pages/safeguarding.md

 This policy applies to:

 * The Sole Trader (Adriana Ferrari)
-* External HCPC-registered Clinical Supervisor(s) contracted by Together Autism / Together ADHD
+* External HCPC-registered Clinical Supervisor(s) contracted by Together Assessments
 * Any other contractors or associates engaged in delivering the service

 ### **3. Legal & Regulatory Framework**